Trademark Registration in New Zealand. Register your trademark name, slogan, or logo today

-Trademarkcart will conduct a trademark search for free the applicants.
+Trademarkcart will conduct a trademark search to free the applicants.
 The purpose of the trademark search is to avoid the unnecessary expense in applying for trademark registration where the exact trademark already exists on the trademark register.
-After the approval it will go for examination and it will take time.
-During the examination process there are chances that the authority may issue a report raising their objections to the registration of trademark.
+After the approval, it will go for an examination and it will take time.
+During the examination process, there are chances that the authority may issue a report raising their objections to the registration of a trademark.
 Typical objections are that the trademark lacks uniqueness or that the registrability of the mark is blocked by the existence of contradictory prior registration or application.

 A trademark applicant has a period of 15 months from the date of the first report within which to overcome objections and get the permission of the application.
 A further 6 months can be taken on the payment of monthly extension fees.
 Therefore, its recommend that trademark applications be continued by acceptance as soon as possible after the first report was circulated.